-Caring for your Leather
+Caring for Your Leather

-Caring for your Bosca
+Caring for Your Leather from Bosca

 Surface Dirt: Surface dirt can be removed by gently wiping the surface with a clean, damp cloth.

 Scuffs: To eliminate scuffs, lightly rub the marks with your fingers as the natural oils in leather will usually be enough to buff out small scuffs.